Power rates to soar for 5 years: manufacturers

 But more is to come.

-The Ontario Power Authority has signed a series of contracts with electricity suppliers, many of them producing power from renewable sources, at prices higher than current market rates.
-One way or another, these prices will work their way into everyone's rates.
+The Ontario Power Authority has signed a series of contracts with electricity suppliers, many of them producing power from renewable sources, at prices higher than current market rates, prompting industry concern about price hikes.

-In addition Hydro One, which operates the province's high-voltage transmission lines, has applied for rate increases of 15.7 per cent in 2011 and 9.8 per cent in 2012.
+In addition Hydro One, which operates the province's high-voltage transmission lines, has applied for rate increases up to 15 per cent in 2011 and 9.8 per cent in 2012.
 Fixed price contracts don't cover this portion of the bill.
 Local hydro utilities are also seeking rate increases to modernize their facilities.
 Retail contracts don't cover those increases, either.

 Non-residential electricity users won't fare any better than householders, according to Aegent.
 In fact, they'll do worse.
-They can expect annual rate increases of 8 to 10 per cent over the next five years, says Aegent.
+They can expect annual rate increases of 8 to 10 per cent over the next five years, with electricity costs rising 20 per cent in some scenarios, says Aegent.

 The analysis is subject to challenge by Hydro One and others who may intervene in the rate application.